rwth-acis/Gamified-Thesis-Management-System/README.md

 ## Storybook Integration

 This application integrates part of its components into Storybook for convenient future development.
-To run Storybook
+To run Storybook, go to the frontend directory and run `npm run storybook`.
+For more information on Storybook, please visit https://storybook.js.org/